 How Can I Get the Morning After Pill From Nurx™?

-To make sure that you get your morning after pill as quickly as possible, our healthcare providers will call in a prescription to your nearest pharmacy.
+To make sure that you get your morning after pill as quickly as possible, request a prescription for Ella with overnight shipping or our healthcare providers cab call in the prescription to your nearest pharmacy.
 Some pharmacies don’t stock Ella as reliably as Plan B, so you may want to call your pharmacy first and ask what’s available.
 Nurx can also send you the morning after pill if you aren’t in a hurry and just want to have it on hand to be prepared.
 Requesting the morning after pill is quick and simple using the Nurx website.